 Lumpfish roe in the kitchen

-The lumpfish roe's crisp little pearls have a salty, yet sweet, taste with a strong umami flavor.
-The roe has a natural high content of omega-3 fatty acids and is also a great source of iodine, potassium and selenium.
-The lumpfish roe from Royal Greenland has a natural, dusty pink color, which is mainly due to the lumpfish's feed.
+The lumpfish roe's crisp little pearls have a salty, yet sweet, taste with a strong umami flavour.
+The roe has a natural high content of omega-3 fatty acids and is also a good source of iodine and selenium.
+The lumpfish roe from Royal Greenland has a natural, dusty pink colour, which is mainly due to the lumpfish's feed.

 A variety of colors